misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --monitor-mode scrobble_health --scrobble-check-interval 120
 ```

 Operational failures use `SPOTIFY_ERROR_INTERVAL` as a separate retry delay, which is three minutes by default.
-Scrobble health makes one bounded immediate HTTP retry first and sends an operational email or webhook only after three consecutive failed comparisons.
-It never waits more than 60 seconds for one server-provided `Retry-After` value.
+Scrobble health makes one bounded immediate retry for transient server errors and sends an operational email or webhook only after three consecutive failed comparisons.
+It does not immediately retry a Spotify 429 response or block for a very long `Retry-After` value.
+A structured `QUOTA_EXCEEDED` response identifies exhaustion of the user-owned app's Development Mode quota and links to Spotify's [quota modes guide](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).

 The inactivity timer starts at the last reported track.
 Set the number of seconds through `SPOTIFY_INACTIVITY_CHECK` or `-o`: